Rosslyn, Virginia: 1960s redevelopment through present

 The concentration of Rosslyn's initial development efforts on commercial properties eventually concerned county planners, as the neighborhood was often described as a "ghost town" outside of business hours given the lack of apartments.
-Successive urban plans of Rosslyn from the 1970s envisioned a greater level of residential space, a gradual replacement of the area's first generation of skyscrapers with more attractive architecture, and green space.
+Successive urban plans of Rosslyn from the 1970s envisioned a greater number of residential buildings, a gradual replacement of the area's first generation of skyscrapers with more attractive architecture, and increased green space.
 This reorientation of Rosslyn towards mixed-use development has continued into the 21st century, which has seen many of its original skyscrapers replaced with newer office buildings, apartments, condos, and hotels.
 Rosslyn's skywalks, which were installed in the 1960s and were originally intended to separate pedestrians from vehicular traffic, have gradually been demolished as a part of this redevelopment to encourage greater walkability.
 This period has seen several multinational corporations, including Nestlé in 2017 and CoStar Group in 2024, establishing corporate headquarters in Rosslyn's business district.